GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 the background of a coastline basemap.
 We want the symbols to have a size that reflects the magnitude of the earthquakes, and that their color should reflect the depth of the hypocenter.
-The first few lines in the tut_quakes.ngdc looks like this:
+The first few lines in the remote tut_quakes.ngdc looks like this:

    ::

-    Historical Tsunami Earthquakes from the NGDC Database Year  Mo  Da  Lat+N  Long+E  Dep  Mag
+    Historical Tsunami Earthquakes from the NCEI Database Year  Mo  Da  Lat+N  Long+E  Dep  Mag
     1987  01  04  49.77  149.29  489  4.1
     1987  01  09  39.90  141.68  067  6.8